 Editor: Dana Gornall

-Daniel Scharpenburg is an independent dharma teacher in Kansas City.
+Daniel Scharpenburg is a dharma teacher in Kansas City.
 He gives teachings Monday nights through the Open Heart Project

 , an online meditation community with over 20,000 members.